Affordable Rental Housing SEPP

 The NSW Government announced changes to the policy on 20 May 2011.

-and the development and implementation of a new Affordable Housing Choice SEPP.
-It will also involve working with local councils to develop Affordable Housing Choice Strategies to reflect their local housing needs and development characteristics.
-Once these local strategies have been confirmed as appropriately meeting local affordable housing needs, the council will be able to be exempted from all or certain aspects of the Affordable Housing Choice SEPP.
+The NSW Government also formed an Affordable Housing Taskforce to help develop and implement what was then a new Affordable Housing Choice SEPP.
+The taskforce works with local councils to develop Affordable Housing Choice Strategies to reflect their local housing needs and development characteristics.
+Once these local strategies have been confirmed as appropriately meeting local affordable housing needs, the council is able to be exempted from all or certain aspects of the Affordable Housing Choice SEPP.

 The feedback indicated general community support for a State planning policy to encourage the development of more affordable rental housing, but it also highlighted the need for the NSW Government to work more closely with councils and the community on the issue of affordable housing.
 This feedback has helped to inform the Government’s changes to the AHSEPP.